wikimedia/wikimedia-fundraising-dev/README.md

 ## Logs

 Logs should appear magically in the `logs` directory.
 Filenames should be self-explanatory.
-If the logs don't show up as expected, try `docker-comppose ps` to check that the logger container is running.
+If the logs don't show up as expected, try `./setup.sh status` to check that the logger container is running.

 Logs are not yet rotated.
 If they start getting too big, you can just delete them.